 There are many different definitions of stress.
 Some believe there is both ‘good’ and ‘bad’ stress while others prefer to see stress as only bad.
-They prefer to describe so called ‘good’ stress as pressure.
-This is important as the latest research has shown that the way you think about stress will have an impact on your approach to managing it.
+They prefer to describe ‘good’ stress as pressure.
+This is important as the latest research has shown that the way YOU think about stress will have an impact on your approach to managing it.

 Picture what life would be like if you were managing stress well

 By understanding the picture of where you want to be you can build greater motivation for wanting to get there.
 This motivation is key in driving you to change behaviour and habits.
 The more motivated you are to change the greater the chance of successful stress management.

 Identify what’s causing your stress